 The Battle of Gettysburg was the largest and deadliest battle of the American Civil War.
-Over 160,000 men fought and over 45,000 became casualties for their competing visions of America.
-Today the Gettysburg battlefield is a giant outdoor classroom where over 1200 monuments and markers of stone, bronze and iron help visitors explore one of the great turning points in American history.
+Over 160,000 men fought for their competing visions of America, and over 45,000 became casualties.
+When you visit the Gettysburg battlefield you find a giant outdoor classroom where hundreds of monuments and markers of stone, bronze and iron help visitors explore one of the great turning points in American history.

-On this site you can take a virtual tour of the Gettysburg battlefield using the monument maps, visit the battlefield farms and get an idea of the terrain over which the armies fought, and find facts about the battle.
+You can take a virtual tour of the Gettysburg battlefield using the monument maps, visit the battlefield farms, get an idea of the terrain over which the armies fought, and find facts about the battle.

-Interested in what happened before or after the fighting at Gettysburg?
+Want to know what happened before or after the Battle of Gettysburg?
 The main Stone Sentinels website has links to over two dozen more battles that took place from Pennsylvania to southern Virginia.